ericf/express-handlebars/README.md

 * `create()`: A convenience factory function for creating `ExpressHandlebars` instances.

 An instance-based approach is used so that multiple `ExpressHandlebars` instances can be created with their own configuration, templates, partials, and helpers.

+Further, if loading templates from the network a custom View resolver should be set.
+This is defined as `NetworkView` and can be required using `require('express-handlebars').NetworkView` or `import { NetworkView } from 'express-handlebars'` if using ES2015 syntax.

 ## Installation